kishore2106/Attendance-Management-System/README.md

 # Attendance-Management-System
-Android application for detecting and recognising and the attendance based on the Image taken from the camera
+Android application for marking the Attendence based on the detection and recognition of face from the image taken from the phone's camera.